-A single variant of the Type 22 Batch III design has been produced, which features a double passageway on Nos 1 and 2 Decks (variant 2), in contrast to the single passageway of the baseline vessel.
-These two designs are at the same level of detail, but represent two significantly different solutions to internal access, that in the Royal Navy have traditionally been pursued in frigates (single passageway) and destroyers (double passageway) as a stylistic choice rather than one based on analysis.
-This variant is a balanced design with numerical and spatial aspects, and so the new design has different overall characteristics - the increased area requirements have caused an increase in beam of 2.25m to a maximum of 17m, leading to a 4.3% increase in displacement and a small decrease in maximum speed.
+A single variant of the Type 22 Batch III design has been produced, which features a double passageway on Numbers 1 and 2 Decks (Variant 2), in contrast to the single passageway of the baseline vessel.
+These two designs are at the same level of detail, but represent two significantly different solutions to internal access, that in Royal Navy ships have traditionally been adopted, respectively, for frigates (single passageway) and destroyers (double passageway) as stylistic choices, rather than decisions based on analysis.
+The two sets of main access arrangements for Numbers 1 and 2 Decks are compared in Figures 10 and 11.
+This variant is a balanced design, with numerical and spatial aspects, and so the new design has different overall characteristics - the increased area requirements led to an increase in beam by 2.25m to a maximum of 17m, resulting in a 4.3% increase in displacement and a small decrease in maximum speed.